 Pedestrian traffic is present along the major arterial streets in the Area although heavy concentrations are not common, such as the pedestrian traffic associated with Hearst School during peak periods before and after school hours.
-31442

-Area Decline.
+Area Decline,

+- During the past several decades declining; cohdition :alph Cicero vacant lots exist that once were occupied by cbmjherd\(^{\) residential buildings.

+Avenue and Archer Avenue have begun to appear.
+Along Cicero Avenue.many occurred; There are also several examines Of o structures located along Cicero Ayenue, These and other d^clinin have resulted in a highly negative visual Magfe throughout the

+Over the years piece-meal demolition pf/ strnct^

+Avenue has

+Area.
+Along 47th Street west of Cicero Avenue! ;hi"merbus vacant lots or underutilized lots (lots that are payed but not serving.^ that serve, a vacant commercial building) and deleteHbus land Usea" (truck lot)

+exist.
+These conditions are adjacent to residenu^ .and..m

+uses {Hearst

-During the past several decades declining conditions along 47th Street, Cicero Avenue and Archer Avenue have begun to appear.
-Along Cicero Avenue many. vacant lots exist that once were occupied by commercial and residential buildings.
-Over the years piece-meal demolition of structures fronting Cicero Avenue has occurred.
-There are also several examples of obsolete motel and other commercial structures located along Cicero Avenue.
-These and other declining conditions have resulted in a highly negative visual image of Cicero Avenue throughout the Along 47th Street west of Cicero Avenue numerous vacant lots or Area. underutilized lots (lots that are payed but not serving a commercial operation or that serve a vacant commercial building) and deleterious land uses (truck lot) exist.
-These conditions are adjacent to residential and institutional uses (Hearst School) and contribute to the poor visual image and declining conditions along 47th Street: Along the commercial corridor of Archer Avenue excessive land coverage, excessive signage, deleterious land uses in the form of billboards, depreciation of maintenance on building facades create a visual image of a streetscape seriously in need of upgrade and maintenance.
+School) and contribute to the poof visual mi^ge/and decltaing conditions along 47lli Street: Along the commercial corridor of .
+Archer Ave excessive, land coverage, excessive signage, deleterious land uses in the form of billboards, depreciation of maintenance on building facades; create a visual image of a streetscape seriously in need of upgrade and maintenance.